 Solar prices continue to drop while efficiency gains on modules improve the power generated over the same roof square footage.
 However, there is a very small window for small businesses to take advantage of federal and local incentives that drive down the price of solar.

-For the next two years, the federal Investment Tax Credit stays at 26%, allowing businesses to take a dollar-for-dollar reduction in their taxes paid.
-The tax credit steps down to 22% in 2023 and 10% in 2024.
-Additionally, Ameren Missouri offers a $250 per kilowatt rebate for business solar installations.
+The federal Investment Tax Credit was recently increased to 30%, allowing businesses to take a dollar-for-dollar reduction in their taxes paid.
+The tax credit steps down in 2033.
+Additionally, Ameren Missouri offers a $250 per kilowatt rebate for business solar installations now through December 31,2023.
 For an average small business, that could mean an extra $25,000 in cash.
 When you factor in interest-only financing with long-term amortization, switching to solar can immediately help with cash flow and make solar affordable.

 To further incent businesses, an innovative solar group buy program called Renew STL Solar launched to help small and medium-sized businesses go solar.
 The program, organized by Renew Missouri, an expert in energy efficiency and renewable energy, pre-negotiated very low prices from the solar installer and will use these discounts to provide rebates to participants.